 Our counsellors are all registered with the British Association for Counselling and Psychotherapy and adhere to their strict ethics and code of conduct.

-How do I refer myself for counselling?
+How do I refer myself?

 What will happen after my referral?